Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 When should I seek immediate care?

-- Your fingers or thumb become cold, or look blue or white.
+- Your fingers or thumb tingle or are numb or cold, or turn blue or white.

 - You have severe pain in your hand or wrist, or your pain worsens.